 Some of us are lucky enough to have a natural and easy support system.
 Others have a more difficult time getting what they need.
 Maybe you are new to your community and haven't had time to build a group of friends.
 Maybe you, like many of us, spend most of your daytime hours at work, so that your work colleagues are your friends, but they likely aren't so available on a Wednesday morning if you need a ride home after chemo.
 Some people just don't have a circle of friends and have taken pride in their independence and self-sufficiency.
 And, of course and sadly, some people are just more alone in the world.

-Here are LBBC's 10 Tips For Getting Good Support:
+And here are Living Beyond Breast Cancer's 10 Tips For Getting Good Support:

 - Surround yourself with good listeners.